Skip to content

 Look

-• Once the child has received appropriate analgesia and you have established a rapport with the child and their parent, begin by looking at the hand without touching, observe the child’s hand at rest and play, involve a play specialist if available- they always bring the right amount of magic to get even the sorest of little hands and fingers moving!
+• Once the child has received appropriate analgesia and you have established a rapport with the child and their parent, begin by looking at the hand without touching it.
+Observe the child’s hand at rest and play.
+If available, involve a play specialist—they always bring the right amount of magic to get even the sorest of little hands and fingers moving!

 • Look for bruising, swelling, abrasions or open wounds.
 Assess for nail bed injuries.

-• Check for any clinical deformities, including a rotational deformity which may not become apparent until the child makes a fist.
-Minimally displaced fractures may be clinically significant if they result in a rotational deformity, so it is vital to routinely assess for the same.
-It is good practice to include the presence or absence of a rotational deformity in your documentation.
+• Check for any clinical deformities, including a rotational deformity that may not become apparent until the child makes a fist.
+Minimally displaced fractures may be clinically significant if they result in a rotational deformity, so it is vital to routinely assess for them.
+Including the presence or absence of a rotational deformity in your documentation is good practice.

 Rotational deformity – the normal cascade should point to the thenar eminence.